bcmichael/RNMR-Docs/docs/command/full_command.md

 prompt for it with the current left or right display limit as a default.
 A value outside of the dataset or "\*" will use the leftmost or rightmost point available.
 Values that are within the range of the dataset but that do not correspond exactly to a point will use the closest point to the right of the specified value.
+## LOG
+Write line to log file

+Category: Misc.

+Format: `LOG` line

+Defaults: none

+Prerequisites: Logging enabled

+Description:
+`LOG` writes a line to the log file.
+If no line is specified RNMR will prompt for it. `LOG` cannot be used unless logging is enabled.
 ## LOOP
 Set or increment pulse program loop counter